Energy from Waste Facility

-The design team has included structural engineers, services and acoustic consultants and landscape designers.
-Wider consultation on the project has addressed fire safety, sustainability strategy and the various aspects of Environmental Impact.
-EPR Architects have been central to the co-ordination of these parties, as well as the interface with the building’s civil engineering and technical installation.
+The design team included structural engineers, services and acoustic consultants and landscape designers.
+Wider consultation on the project addressed fire safety, sustainability strategy and the various aspects of Environmental Impact.
+EPR was central to the co-ordination of these parties, as well as the interface with the building’s civil engineering and technical installation.

-It has been necessary to gain some understanding of the technical process in order to successfully co-ordinate the design team and respect the complexity of the design within the building envelope.
-This has been achieved through visits to plants in the UK and Europe that are either operational or under construction.
-The team regularly meets either around the table, or via video conference to ensure programme integration and design co-ordination.
+It was necessary to gain some understanding of the technical process in order to successfully co-ordinate the design team and respect the complexity of the design within the building envelope.
+This was achieved through visits to plants in the UK and Europe that are either operational or under construction.
+The team regularly met either around the table, or via video conference to ensure programme integration and design co-ordination.

 EPR’s approach to this new sector was to observe, listen and understand the requirements of the client, the operator and the local community.
 Through this we have gained an understanding of both the technical requirements of the plant’s design and operation, and the sensitivities of residents and business that surround the site.
 This has informed our strategy to deliver a building of high architectural quality that will serve Jersey’s waste and energy needs for many years to come.